 POSITION DESCRIPTION 1.
 Position Number 2.
 Explanation (show any positions replaced) 3.
-Reason for Submission □ New □ Redescription □ Reestablishment □ Standardized PD □ Othe r 4.
-Service 5.
-Subject to Identical Addition (IA) Action ☐ HQ ☐ Field ☐ Yes (multiple use) ☐ No (single incumbe 6.
-Position Specifications 7.
+Reason for Submission □ New □ Redescription □ Reestablishment □ Standardized PD] Other 4.
+Service 3 🗆 HQ  Field es (multiple use)  🗆 No (single incumbent) 6.
+Position Specification 7.
 Financial Statement Required 10.
-Position Sensitivity and Risk Designation Subject to Random Dr ☐ Executive Personnel-OGE-278 Non-Sensitive ☐ Employment and Financial Interest-OGE-450 150 ☐ Non-Sensitive: Low-Risk Subject to Medical Sta ☐ None required Public Trust Telework Suitable 8.
+Position Sensitivity and Risk Designation Subject to Random Drug Testing Executive Personnel-OGE-278 8 Non-Sensitive , Employment and Financial Interest-OGE-450 -450 □ Non-Sensitive: Low-Risk Subject to Medical Sta □ None required Public Trust Telework Suitable 8.
 Miscellaneous 9.
-Full Performance Lev evel ☐ Non-Sensitive: Moderate-Risk Fire Position Functional Code: Pay Plan: ☐ Non-Sensitive: High-Risk Law Enforcement Position ☐ Yes ☐ No BUS: Grade: National Security 11.
-Position is 12.
-Position Status ☐ Noncritical-Sensitive: Moderate-Risk □ Cor npetitive □ SES □ Noncritical-Sensitive: High-Risk ☐ 2-Supervisory xcepted (specify in remarks) □ SL/ST ☐ Critical-Sensitive: High-Risk 4-Supervisor (CSRA) 13.
-Duty Station ☐ Special Sensitive: High-Risk 5-Management Official ☐ 6-Leader: Type I 14.
-Employing Office I Location 15.
-Fa iir La abor Standards Act ☐ Exempt ☐ Nonexempt ☐ 7-Leader: Type II 16.
+Full Performa anco I ovol Fire Position Yes No Functional Plan: - Law Enforcement Pos tion [IYes □No BUS: Coue: Grade: □ Non-Sensitive: High-Risk BUS: Grade: National Security 11.
+Position is12.
+Position Status □ Noncritical-Sensitive: Moderate-Risk □ 2-Supervisory Competitive □ Noncritical-Sensitive: High-Risk □ 4-Supervisor (CS RA) Excepted (specify in remarks) □ SL/ST Critical-Sensitive: High-Risk 13.
+Duty Station Special Sensitive: High-Risk □ 5-Management Official □ 6-Leader: Type I 14.
+Employing Office [acation 15 F 'air La Labor Standards Act Bocation Exempt Nonexempt t ☐ 7-Leader: Type II 16.
 Cybersecurity Cod e 17.
-Competitive Area C - 8-Non-Supervisory #1: #2: #3: C ompe titive Level Code: 18.
-Classified/Graded by Official l Title of Posi Pay Pl Plan Occ cupational Code Grade Initial Date a.
+Competitive Area Code: □ 8-Non-Supervisory #1: #2: #3: Competitive Level Code: 18.
+Classified/Graded by Official Tit Title of Position lan Occ ccupational Code Grade Initial Date a.
 Department, Bureau, or Office b.
 Second Level Review 19.
-Organizational Title of Position (if different from, or in a addition to, official title) 20.
-Name of Employ ee (if vacant, specij (y) 21.
-Department, Agency, or Establishment U.S. Department of the Interior c.
-Third Subdivision vision n a.
+Organizational Title of Position (if different from, or in addition to, official title) 20.
+Name of Employee (if vacant, specify) 21.
+Department, Agency, or Establishment c.
+Third Subdivision U.S. Department of the Interior a.
 Bureau/First Subdivision d.
-Fourth Subdiv livisio ion b.
-Second Subdivision e. e.
+Fourth Subdivision b.
+Second Subdivision e.
 Fifth Subdivision 22.
 Supervisory Certification.
 I certify that this is an accurate statement of the major duties and responsibilities of this position and its organizational relationships and that the position is necessary to carry out Government functions for which I am responsible.
 This certification is made with the knowledge that this information is to be used for statutory purposes relating to, but not limited to: FLSA determinations; position sensitivity and requirements; and appointment/payment of public funds.
-False or misleading statements may constitute violations of such to, statutes or their implementing regulations. a.
+False or misleading statements may constitute violations of such statutes or their implementing regulations. • • a.
 Typed Name and Title of Immediate Supervisor b.
-Typed Name and Title of Higher-Level Supervisor or Manager (optional) T Signature Date Signature Date 23.
-Classification/Job classified/graded as required U.S. Office of Personnel Mathe most applicable publishe ith standards pu sition Cla assificat tion S tandards Used in Classifying/G rading Posit ion Typed Name and Title of Official Taking Action Signature Date 25.
+Typed Name and Title of Higher-Level Supervisor or Manager (optional) Signature Date Signature Date 23.
+Classification/Job Grading Certification.
+I certify that this position has been 24.
+Pos sition Cl assifica ation S tandards Used in (Classifying/G rading Posi tion classified/graded as required by Title 5, U.S. Code, in conformance with standards published by the U.S. Office of Personnel Management or, if no published standards apply directly, consistently with 0 the most applicable publishe - Typed Name and Title of Official Taking Action Signature Date 25.
 Position Review Initials Date Initials Date a.
-Supervisor The standards, and b.
-Classifier correct classifi available in the personnel office.
-The classification of the position may be reviewe corrected by the agency or the U.S. Office of Personnel Management.
-Informaticlassification/job grading appeals, and complaints on exemption from FLSA, is available the personnel office or the U.S. Office of Personnel Management. rmation on 26.
-Remarks l and per 0111 or en 2
+Supervisor Information for Employees.
+The standards, and information on their application, are available in the personnel office.
+The classification of the position may be reviewed and b.
+Classifier Classifier corrected by the agency or the U.S. Office of Personnel Management.
+Information on classification/job grading appeals, and complaints on exemption from FLSA, is available from the personnel office or the U.S. Office of Personnel Management 26.
+Remarks the personnel office or the U.S. Office of Personnel Management.